eclipse-hono/hono/site/content/user-guide/http-adapter.md

         * The tenant that the gateway belongs to is not allowed to use this protocol adapter.
         * The device belongs to another tenant than the gateway.
         * The gateway is not authorized to act *on behalf of* the device.
+        * The gateway associated with the device is not registered or disabled.
   * 404 (Not Found): The request cannot be processed because the device is disabled or does not exist.
   * 503 (Service Unavailable): The request cannot be processed because there is no consumer of telemetry data for the given tenant connected to Hono.